huzaifazahid888/stm32-usb-bootloader/README.md

 and the initial MSP is expected to point to the STM32F407 SRAM region.

-The bootloader also uses the stored application header and CRC to verify the application image.
+When header support is enabled, the bootloader also uses the stored application header and CRC to verify the application image.

-This provides both a basic startup check and firmware integrity verification.
+This provides a basic application startup check and firmware integrity verification.

 ## Debug Output